 Even if we can’t stop the disease at the earliest stage, slowing its progression could still have a profound impact on patients’ lives.

 For instance, the difference between mild and severe symptoms is often just a small variation in how many dopamine neurons remain functional.
 So, if we can preserve even a small number of those neurons, it could make a big difference in how the disease manifests.
-We’re exploring several approaches—reducing inflammation, improving mitochondrial function, or even protecting dopamine neurons—that could potentially slow the progression and give people more quality years before the disease severely impacts their lives.

 In research, there’s rarely a “magic bullet.”
 Much like what we’ve seen with cancer treatment, progress often comes from combining different therapies that work together.
 Cancer treatment has gone from being a death sentence to, in many cases, a manageable chronic condition.
 I think Parkinson’s will follow a similar path.
 We’re moving toward a future where a series of incremental improvements—through better diagnosis, targeted treatments, and lifestyle interventions—will turn Parkinson’s into a disease that people live with for much longer, with far better quality of life.